hemadri1982/SPRINGBOOTREST/ng-spring-boot-crud/README.md

 AngularJS is a MVC based framework for web applications, written in JavaScript.
 It makes it possible to use the Model-View-Controller pattern on the front-end.
 It also comes with several additional modules.
 In this example I'm also using **angular-resource**, which is a simple factory-pattern based module for creating REST clients.

 ### Back-end
-MySql is the backend, Create springdb and springdbtest database, before running this application. i created separate databases, i assume springdbtest db  must be empty before testing it.
+MySql is the backend DB, create springdb and springdbtest databases, before running this application.

 #### Spring Boot
 One of the hassles while creating web applications using the Spring Framework is that it involves a lot of configuration.
 Spring Boot makes it possible to write configuration-less web application because it does a lot for you out of the box.